The-Balance-FFXIV/balance-static/content/jobs/healers/sage/skills-overview.md

 The heals in this section have a few things in common:

-- They all require one Addersgall charge (indicated on the top of the job gauge)
+- They all require one Addersgall charge (indicated on the top of the job gauge).
-- They restore 7% of your maximum MP when used
+- They restore 7% of your maximum MP when used.
-- They are oGCD
+- They are oGCD.

 You get an Addersgall charge every 20 seconds, and can store up to three.
 Since these give mana, you can and should use them liberally even if would be overheal.